Wholesale Invoice Factoring

 Receivables Factoring (a.k.a., Distributor Factoring)

 Invoice factoring is not a loan.
-The application process is quick, there is no repayment obligation, no high interest rates, and no debt to record on your wholesale company’s balance sheet.
+The application process is quick, there is no debt to record on your wholesale company’s balance sheet.
 Plus, many more companies will qualify.

 Pros